Health Conditions That Increase Stroke Risk Rise Across All Ages, Races

 "An estimated 80 percent of all first strokes are due to risk factors that can be changed — such as high blood pressure — and many efforts have been made to prevent, screen for and treat these risk factors," says neurologist and study author Dr. Fadar Oliver Otite of the University of Miami Miller School of Medicine.
 "Yet we saw a widespread increase in the number of stroke patients with one or more risk factors."

-Most surprising, researchers say, was the high rate of Hispanic stroke patients who also had diabetes — about 50 percent — and African American stroke patients, 44 percent of whom also had diabetes.
+Most surprising, researchers say, was the high rate of Hispanic stroke patients who also had diabetes — about 50 percent — and African-American stroke patients, 44 percent of whom also had diabetes.

-"Those rates are really very alarming" for a variety of complex reasons, says Dr. Seemant Chaturvedi, who also worked on the study, and is a professor of clinical neurology at the University of Miami Miller School of Medicine.
+"Those rates are really very alarming" for a variety of complex reasons, says Dr. Seemant Chaturvedi, who also worked on the study and is a professor of clinical neurology at the Miller School of Medicine.
 Poor diet, less access to health care, lack of exercise and other factors all can contribute to risk, he says.

 "Those are populations that need to be looked at," Chaturvedi adds.